Prepress Resources

 • Coated or ridged media will reproduce the brightest color.

-• Uncoated media on many digital devices can reproduce brighter color than conventional offset print on similar media.
+• Uncoated media on many digital devices can reproduce brighter colors than conventional offset print on similar media.
 Some, like aqueous inkjet, cannot.

-• Please ensure all color critical work files are built consistently with proper CMYK or spot colors.
-File elements that are intended to color match, but built with mixed color modes (RGB, CMYK, and spot), may not convert consistently and may require longer production times and billable production work.
+• Please ensure all color-critical work files are built consistently with proper CMYK or spot colors.
+File elements that are intended to color match, but built with mixed color modes (RGB, CMYK, and spot), may not convert consistently.
 This includes native color swatches and settings, as well as those embedded in links.

 Color–Pantone & Pantone Matching